rishabhsonker/fluent/docs/DEVELOPMENT_WORKFLOW.md

 ## Environment Configuration

 ### Development
-- Feature branch deployments
+- Develop branch auto-deploys
 - No approval needed
-- For testing new features
+- For testing and integration

-### Staging
-- Mirrors production
-- Develops branch auto-deploys
-- Integration testing

 ### Production
 - Main branch only